peter-fm/tailswitch/README.md

 ### Profile not appearing
 - After logging in via browser, run `sudo tailscale switch --list` to verify the profile was created
-- TailSwitch shows profiles from this command
+- Tailswitch shows profiles from this command

 ## Technical Details